timflyio/proxypilot/README.md

 ## Notes

+* `flyctl` does not support a `fly.toml` option for specifying an image label, which means it has to be specified each time `fly deploy` is run.
+If its not specified an older version of the image will be run instead of the latest built image.
+This is less than ideal.
+Flyctl should probably support a `fly.toml` field for this.
 * This requires access to tokenizer via flycast in order to use tokenizer and in order to do fly-src auth, locking down the secret to a single org/app.
 If we were to use this technique more widely we might want to consider a way to make tokenizer globally reachable via flycast without having to configure each target org.
 NOTE: proxy might support adding fly-src headers to normal requests in the future.
 * If we wanted to automate this more, we seal tokens on behalf of users at deploy time, and lock down the sealed token to a specific org/app/machine id, so that the token couldn't even be moved to another machine in the same app.
 * The `URLAUTH` is exposed to all containers via the new `/.fly/api` secrets endpoints. ie. `curl --unix-socket /.fly/api "http://flaps/v1/apps/$FLY_APP_NAME/secrets?show_secrets=1"`.
 This has implications to any container that is trying to limit secrets access!